hanabi/hanabi.github.io/docs/extras/special-bluffs.md

 - Rarely, it is also possible to perform a *Self Color Bluff* as a 2-for-1.
 - For example, in a 3-player game:
   - Red 2 is played on the stacks.
-  - Alice clues red to Bob, which touches a brand new red card on his slot 2.
+  - Alice clues red to Bob, which touches a new red card on his slot 2.
   - This must be a *Play Clue* on the red card.
   - Bob has a negative 3 clue on his red card, so he knows it cannot possibly be a red 3 (the next playable red card).
   - Bob does not see any red cards in other player's hands, so it cannot be a *Prompt* or a *Reverse Finesse*.